chhenning/cmake_notes/projects/boost_simple/readme.md

-# Steps to create cmake project

-Boost_Simple console app with boost::filesystem as dependency.
+# Boost_Simple console app with boost::filesystem as a dependency.

 A few things to consider